-Brand Names: Dilaudid, Dilaudid-5, Exalgo
+Brand Names: Dilaudid, Dilaudid-5, Exalgo, Hydrostat IR

-Generic Name: hydromorphone (oral) (Pronunciation: HYE droe MOR fone)
+Generic Name: hydromorphone (oral)

-Hydromorphone is used to treat moderate to severe pain.
-The extended-release form of this medication is for around-the-clock treatment of pain.
+Hydromorphone is an opioid medication used to treat moderate to severe pain.

 Hydromorphone may also be used for purposes not listed in this medication guide.

 round, white, imprinted with 54 425

 round, white, imprinted with M, 2

 round, white, imprinted with M, 4